People power: Libyan Civil War (2011)

-Often regarded as a violent example of a people power movement, the Libyan Civil War took place between the 15th of February and 23rd of October in 2011.
+Often regarded as a violent example of a people power movement, the Libyan Civil War took place between the 15th of February and 23 October in 2011.
 The goal of the movement was to overthrow Islamic modernist Muammar Gaddafi’s government, which was notorious for a systemic violation of human rights in Libya.
 This case of people power represents a relatively violent transfer of power — the International Criminal Court estimated that nearly 10,000 casualties occurred during this event.
 Rebel forces partook in street protests which contributed to massive general public damage, to which the Gaddafi government responded with the employment of warplanes, artillery, warplanes, and helicopter gunships.
 The movement ended when the National Transitional Council (NTC) was established as the legal representative of Libya and replaced the Gaddafi government, and the subsequent death of Muammar Gaddafi.

-However, the extent to which the Libyan Civil War is considered a success is debated — although Gaddafi’s government was replaced, a second civil war was started in Libya after Gaddafi loyalists refused to cooperate with the new government.
+The extent to which the Libyan Civil War is considered a success is debated — although Gaddafi’s government was replaced, a second civil war was started in Libya after Gaddafi loyalists refused to cooperate with the new government.

-People power and people's war
+2020's

+Gen Z protests in the 2020s are a series of youth-led, digitally coordinated movements worldwide, fueled primarily by frustration with corruption, economic precarity, and government failings.
+Enabled by social media, these often decentralized and leaderless protests have mobilized rapidly, challenging and, in some cases, toppling established political elites.

+People's war

-People power is often associated with People’s War.
-People’s War is also a social movement, however with the specific purpose of “confrontation until they [protesters] have acquired the military strength to seize control of the state, or it disintegrates from within”.
+People power is often associated with the people's war, which is a social movement with the more specific purpose of “confrontation until they have acquired the military strength to seize control of the state, or it disintegrates from within”.
 The main difference is that whereas people power seeks to dissolve autocratic and repressive regimes, people’s war refers to guerrilla conflict with ideological motives, such as an insurrection.